mgm1313/SkiffaExamples/README.md

-# OpenApi42 Examples
+# Skiffa Examples

-This repository contains examples that you may use as a starting point for using OpenApi42.
+This repository contains examples that you may use as a starting point for using Skiffa.

 ## TOC